 Clearer property division for Oregon uncontested divorce

 Property and debt language is where vague drafting can create major problems later.
-The goal here is not maximal detail — it is clear, enforceable, Oregon-ready terms.
+The goal here is not maximal detail.
+It is clear, enforceable, Oregon-ready terms.

 Why clearer drafting matters